Mental Health Assessment

 Test

 Mercy offers comprehensive mental health evaluation & screening services for all patients.
 Even though one in five U.S. adults experience mental illness during their lifetime, many people don’t get treatment.
 Often, this is because their mental health conditions go undiagnosed.
-It can be difficult to know if you or a loved one is just feeling moody or if there’s a more serious problem.
+It can be challenging to know if you or a loved one is feeling moody or if there’s a more severe problem.

-• Mini-Cog - This is a 3-minute memory recall test and a scored clock-drawing test.
-Results are evaluated by a health provider to determine if a full-diagnostic assessment is needed.
+The mini-cog is a 3-minute memory recall test and a scored clock-drawing test.
+A health provider evaluates results to determine if a full-diagnostic assessment is needed.

-• 8-item Informant Interview to Differentiate Aging and Dementia (AD8) - AD8 is an eight-question interview used to distinguish between normal signs of aging and mild dementia.
+The AD8 is an eight-question interview to distinguish between typical signs of aging and mild dementia.

 Mercy also offers mental health assessments for children.
 Often these evaluations are completed by a teacher or parent.
 The most commonly used child assessment tools for mental health are the Vineland Adaptive Behavior and Vanderbilt Assessment Scales.